NoobieMatt/SonarQube/ReadMe.md

 Defines the Source data location for the data set and the location where it should be placed

 #Stage 2:
-Identifies if any of teh data is present either in Zipped or unzipped forms, If the Zip is not available it downloads from "src" and unzips, if the zip is already present it unzips
+Identifies if any of the data is present either in Zipped or unzipped forms, If the Zip is not available it downloads from "src" and unzips, if the zip is already present it unzips

 #Stage 3:
 The data set identifies commen headings and desriptions use din both the training and test data sets so these are read in and defined here. the features table is read in and column 2 is extracted into a single vector to be used as the column headings for the two data sets.